 ✦ Flint water crisis

 ✦ security clearances for Jared Kushner, among others

 ✦ misconduct at the EPA under former Sect.
 Scott Pruitt

 Going forward, Cummings has also indicated he wants to look into:

 ✦ looking into issues around the opioid crisis and hold hearings on prescription drug price increases

 ✦ hearings into various aspects of HR1, the Democrats’ first bill in the 116th Congress to tackle voting rights, election security, presidential tax returns, campaign finance, etc.

 ✦ the president’s interactions with foreign governments

-How can I stay apprised of what the Committee is doing?
+How to stay on top of what the Committee is doing